Skip to content

 Top Tiger Reserves & National Parks in India

-The best destinations for your next wildlife safari experience in India
+What are the best destinations for your next wildlife safari in India?

 India is home to 106 national parks and 574 wildlife sanctuaries, which are home to over 450 different species of mammals and over 1300 bird species.
 The total area covered by national parks in India is roughly 1.5% of our total landscape.
 Tiger being the umbrella species and the top predator of a forest ecosystem is one of the most important and a flagship species for the conservation.
 A conservation initiative like Project Tiger was started in India in the year 1972, which benefitted not only the tigers but also other species living in the same forest.
 Started with 9 tiger reserves in 1972, now in India we have a network of 58 tiger reserves.
 Because of the tireless effort by the conservationists, the forest department, and the political will at the government level, the tiger numbers have practically doubled from 1400 to over 3600 in the year 2022.